-Prerequisites: MATH G010 or GWC Math Placement Level 40 or higher This course is an introduction to the principles and calculations of chemistry and practice in basic laboratory techniques.
+Prerequisites: MATH G030 or MATH G040 or GWC Math Placement Level 100

+This course is an introduction to the principles and calculations of chemistry and practice in basic laboratory techniques.
 It is designed specifically for students planning to take Chemistry G180 (General Chemistry A).
 UC Credit limitations: Maximum credit of one course for Chemistry G110 and G130; no credit if taken after Chemistry G180.
-C-ID: CHEM 101.
+C-ID CHEM 101.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.